- What Is HAARP?

 - When Was HAARP Built?

 Construction on the HAARP Research Station began in 1993.
 The first functional facility was completed by the winter of 1994 with three passive, diagnostic instruments and an evaluation prototype HF transmitter consisting of 18 antenna elements with a net radiated power of 360 kW.
 By 1999, HAARP had been developed to an intermediate level capable of high-quality ionospheric research with the addition of several additional instruments to the diagnostic suite and an improved HF transmitter with 48 antenna elements and a net radiated power capability of 960 kW.
 Between 2003 and 2006, new instruments were added to the facility, including a UHF ionospheric radar and a telescopic dome for optical observations.
-The HF transmitter now consists of 180 antenna elements having a net radiated power capability of 3,600 kW or 3.6 MW.
+Final buildout was completed in 2007, with the HF transmitter now consisting of 180 antenna elements having a net radiated power capability of 3,600 kW or 3.6 MW.

 - What Is a Research Campaign?